 - V is for Viper.
 You might have been disappointed to see S for Snail instead of Snake but you'll find a snake crochet pattern in here after all.

-- X is for X-ray Fish
+- X is for X-ray Fish.
+This is a delightful unique crochet pattern.

 - Y is for Yak.
 You could use yak yarn to crochet this yak pattern!